-UI Elements Description <select grid="" timeslot=""></select> When you click Calculate Availability , the grid is populated with a list of timeslots that can currently provide the requested resources for the run.
-You select a timeslot based on the result in the Remarks column: NEW.
-Indicates a new timeslot that can be created especially for this run.
-RECOMMENDED.
-Displayed when the test you are about to run is linked (without Autostart) to the timeslot.
-When the timeslot was reserved, all the resources needed for this test were reserved.
-It is therefore recommended to use this timeslot rather than creating a new one.
-UPDATE REQUIRED.
-Indicates that the timeslot can offer some of the resources needed for the test but you need to update the timeslot to include all the other required resources too.
-Note: The resource requiring the update is marked with an asterisk ().
-For details about other fields displayed in this grid, refer to the HP Application Lifecycle Management User Guide.
-Post-run action The action to be taken when the test run is complete.
+UI Element Description Timeslot Properties Duration .
+The amount of time, in hours and minutes, that you need the resources reserved.
+Requested Resources.
+The resources being requested for this test.
+Vusers.
+The number of Vusers being allocated.
+Post Run.
+The action to be taken when the test run is complete.
 Do not collate results.
 Frees the machines immediately after the performance test ends.
 When the run has finished, the run results are left on the load generators.
-You can analyze the results at a later stage from the Results tab.
-Collate.
+You can analyze the results at a later stage from the Results.
+Collate results.
 When the run has finished, the run results are collected from all the load generators.
 This is recommended because collation of results takes only a few minutes, and can prevent loss of or inaccessibility to results in case any of your load generators becomes unavailable.
-Collate and Analyze.
+Collate and analyze results.
 When the run has finished, the run results are collected and analyzed.
 Data analysis requires some time, depending on the size of the results file.
 If there is no timeslot available to include the data analysis, select the Collate option instead, and run late Analysis when a data processor becomes available.
 You run late Analysis from the Results tab.
 For user interface details, see "Results/Last Run Results Tab" on page 202.
-Default value: Collate Run duration The amount of time, in hours and minutes, that you need the resources reserved.
-This should be enough time to run the test and perform the post-run action that you select.
+AUT Env.
+Configuration.
+You can only use a deployed environment.
+For details, refer to the HP Application Lifecycle Management User Guide .
+Calculate Availability Calculate Availability.
+Calculates the availability of the resources required for running the test and checks whether a new timeslot can be created.
+Availability results Displays the results of the availability verification.
+If your timeslot cannot be reserved, the reason will be displayed.
+Run Uses the hosts reserved by the selected timeslot and runs the test.